Kent Schools Foundation

 • Whether your grant can be partially funded and still achieve the goals of the grant.

-Non-fundable items:
+Examples of Non-fundable items:

 • Snacks or meals